-The first step a facility must take to address its noncompliance ("supervision") record is to provide a public explanation of the reasons why it received a violation citation, as well as an update on the current status of any follow-up corrective actions to help concerned stakeholders understand the cause of the problem and the facility's present environmental management.
-Enterprises are required to provide documentation and data to verify their public statements wherever possible, which IPE will then upload with the explanation under "Enterprise Feedback" on the facility's page in the database.
+The first step a facility is expected to take to address its noncompliance ("supervision") record is to provide a public explanation of the reasons why it received a violation citation, as well as an update on the current status of any follow-up corrective actions to help concerned stakeholders understand the cause of the problem and the facility's present environmental management.
+Enterprises are required to provide documentation and data to verify their public statements wherever possible.
+Enterprises can register a corporate account on the Blue Map website, and upload themselves all the files they would like to disclose publicly.
+IPE will then review the relevance of the files and upload under "Enterprise Feedback" on the facility's page in the database.

 Please note that publishing a public explanation will not suffice to remove a record, even if official documentation demonstrates that corrective action is complete.
-Record removal requires IPE and/or third party review and approval.
+Record removal requires IPE and/or third-party review and approval.
 However, the explanations provided in this step are important to indicate that a facility has responded to its compliance problem and to ameliorate stakeholder concern.